1. I have a Will. Why would I need a Trust?

 7. I have heard that every time you take something out of your trust or buy anything, you have to go to your attorney and have your trust changed.
 Why would I want to do that?

 Some attorney’s do set up trusts that require you to go to them each time you buy or sell anything, or write trusts that require constant updating.
 The Law Offices of David M. Zeligs does not do that.
 Property may usually be added or taken out of your trust without the need to revise the Trust or consult with us.
 However, if you are adding or taking out real property to or from your trust, we recommend you consult with us prior to the transaction.

 8. I have heard that if I have a trust I lose control over my assets.
 Why would I want to do that?

 This is not true.
-Some people choose to have a bank, brokerage house, or a like entity be the Trustee (the person or company in charge of a trust).
-Most people do not choose to do this.
+Some people choose to have a bank, a brokerage house, or a similar entity be the Trustee (the person or company in charge of a trust).
+There are additional costs involved in this so most people choose not to do this.
 You are the Trustee of your own trust and you pick the Successor Trustee.